Marchioness disaster: 0:00 am – 7:00 am

 Hurlingham was between 45 and 60 m away from the collision, and those on board were in the best position to be eyewitnesses.
 George Williams, the vessel's captain, put out a call on VHF radio to the Thames Division of the Metropolitan Police Service, based in Wapping: "Woolwich Police, Wapping Police, Wapping Police, Emergency, pleasure boat is sunk, Cannon Street Railway Bridge, all emergency aid please".
 The call was also picked up by the TNS, who misheard the location as Battersea Bridge; Thames Division only heard part of the call, so TNS informed them that the police should be in attendance at Battersea Bridge.

 Aerial view, from the south bank, of Cannon Street Railway Bridge (nearest to the camera) and Southwark Bridge.
-The Millennium Bridge, visible at the top of the picture, was not standing at the time of the crash.
+The Millennium Bridge, visible at the top of the picture, was not yet built at the time of the crash.

 After colliding with Marchioness, Bowbelle hit one of the piers of Cannon Street Bridge, and radioed TNS at 1:48 am to correct the inaccurate reference to Battersea Bridge; at 1:49 am Henderson reported to TNS:

 I have to get underway now and proceed out through bridges.
 I believe I have struck a pleasure craft.
 It has sunk.
 I am getting clear of the bridges now.
 I was distracted by flashing lights from another pleasure craft.
 My vessel was proceeding outward bound just approaching Cannon Street bridge and, well, I just lost steerage, um and I don't know after that, I can't really say anything else sir.
 Over.

 After the radio transmission, Bowbelle travelled downstream to Gallions Reach, where she dropped anchor.
 Her crew did not deploy the ship's lifebuoys, flotation devices or lifeboat and she did not take part in the attempts to rescue survivors.
 All ships in the area were instructed to go to the area to assist with the rescue.
 Hurlingham was already on the scene, and the passengers and crew threw lifebuoys and buoyancy aids to those in the water.
 Many of those from Marchioness were swept into driftwood collection cages, and Hurlingham picked up several survivors—the passengers climbing out onto the cages to help people out of the water.
 The vessel then dropped all passengers and 28 survivors at the nearby Waterloo Police Pier (now Tower Lifeboat Station) before it took members of the emergency services back out to the collision site.
 Waterloo Police Pier was used as the landing point for all casualties and the first responders from the emergency services set up a treatment and processing point there.
 Police launches rescued more than half the survivors from the river; some reached the river bank themselves.